wieden-kennedy/spring-jpa-hibernate-templator/README.md

     -o outpath where the source directory should be saved (defaults to current working directory) -j create a jar package
-    -i install the jar package locally instead of outputting to [out_path]/target/
+    -i install the jar package locally instead of outputting to [out_path]/target/ -l path to license file to be added to top of each generated class

 And shazzam!
 You've got the source and jar files for wiring up a persistence layer built on Spring Data JPA using Hibernate.